How you interact with and relate to others can impact how successful you are in life and your career.

 13. Reflect on Your Interactions

-You can learn a lot by reviewing your interactions with others.
+Reviewing your interactions with others can teach you a lot.
 Think about the words and phrases you used, how you reacted to the conversation, and your body language.
-They all play a role in the way the interaction is perceived.
+They all affect how the interaction is perceived.

-Interactions can also be revealing in terms of what someone is thinking or feeling.
+Interactions can also reveal what someone is thinking or feeling.
 For example, if someone is laughing a lot, they may be enjoying the conversation.
 If someone seems angry, they may disagree with the other person.

 14. Keep Track of Your Progress